attack68/rateslib/docs/source/i_guide.rst

 All of these functionalities are interlinked and potentially dependent upon each other.
 This guide's intention is to introduce them in a structured way.

+Let's start with a basic *Curve* and *Instrument*.

 A Trivial Minimalist Example
 ----------------------------

-For example, we can construct a :ref:`Curve<c-curves-doc>` in a number of ways: here by direct specification of discount factors (DFs).
+For example, we can construct :ref:`Curves<c-curves-doc>` in many different ways: here we create one by directly specifying discount factors (DFs) on certain node dates.

 .. ipython:: python

+   from rateslib import dt
    from rateslib.curves import Curve usd_curve = Curve(
        nodes={